WorkshopVTI-HOWEST/cyber-security-challenge/README.md

 4. When loggin in with the wrong credentials, there should be a hint on what decrypting algoritm to use.

 5. There is a /topsecret page.
 On that page there is a base64 decrypted password.

+### Finding birthday of Arthur

+1. Download profile picture from Arthur, open up in text editor or online metadata editor.
+2. Picture is taken on 2023/04/16 (y/m/d), on his 30th birthday.
+3. Arthur is born on the 16th of April 1993.